robyftp/Tree/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.